 The combined effect of the above strategies results in very fast table population even with immensely large data sources.

-Important: To see the total number of records in a table, open the table and in the Contents pane click on the Component pane.
+Important: To see the total number of records in a table, open the table and click on the Info pane.

 In the above illustration we have pressed Ctrl-End to jump to the end of a table window that shows the first 50000 records from a large table.
 The icon in the next to last row indicates there are more records in the table.

-The Component pane of the Contents pane reports how many records the table contains.
+The Info pane reports how many records the table contains.

 Table windows display two special records at the very bottom of the table: